preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-templates-613/index.rst

 .. image:: sign-off-requests-templates-options-613-2.png

-3. Add a name for the template in any of the tenant languages (click the flag to change language).
+3. Add a name for the template in any of the tenant languages.

 4. Decide what settings should be possible to edit when the template is used to create a type, by activating/deactivating sections.